nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `findproject KEYWORD [MORE_KEYWORDS]`

 - The search is case-insensitive. e.g. `Project` will match `project`
-- The order of the keywords does not matter. e.g `Project Alpha` will match `Alpha Project`
+- The order of the keywords does not matter. e.g. `Project Alpha` will match `Alpha Project`
 - Only the project name is searched.
-- Only full words will be matched e.g. `Proj` does not match `Project`
+- Only full words will be matched. e.g. `Proj` does not match `Project`
 - Any project matching at least one keyword will be returned. e.g. `Project` will return `Project Alpha` and `Project Beta`, etc

 Examples: